alexdiep/macs_peak_id/README.md

 Usage
 ---
-Script is imcomplete.
+Script is incomplete.
 Usage below does not apply for the time being.
 ```sh
 $ macs_peak_id peaks.bed target1.fa target2.fa...
 ```